pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform---NEC-PC6001.md

     n60m                   ->  N60m BASIC (32K)
     rom                    ->  Cartridge, max 16K, not all the libraries will work

-Except from the ROM mode, a file named 'program.cas' will be created.
+Except for ROM mode, a file named 'program.cas' will be created.

-To use the experimental audio options, try the following:
+Alternatively an audio file can be created:

     zcc +pc6001 -create-app -lm -Cz--audio program.c